Sunandarama Purana Viharaya (also known as Ambalangoda Maha Pansala) is a Buddhist temple situated in Ambalangoda in Galle District, Sri Lanka.

 Image houses & the bell tower

 There are two image houses at Sunandarama Viharaya and one of them contains some paintings belonging to the maritime style of the Kandyan art tradition (Abeyawardana, 2004; Ranchagoda, 2015).
 These are said to have been done in 1803 by an artist named Kadolgolle Sittara (Ranchagoda, 2015).
-The other image house is said to have been constructed in 1886 by a Buddhist monk named Ambalangoda Sumangala Thera (De Silva & Chandrasekara, 2009).
+The other image house was constructed in 1886 by a Buddhist monk named Ambalangoda Sumangala Thera (De Silva & Chandrasekara, 2009).

-The three-storied bell tower of this temple is considered by many as a remarkable construction (Abeyawardana, 2004; Ranchagoda, 2015; De Silva & Chandrasekara, 2009).
-It is a five-storied tower of about 23 m tall (De Silva & Chandrasekara, 2009).
-According to the chief incumbent of the temple, the construction work of this bell tower has been begun around 1898 (De Silva & Chandrasekara, 2009).
+Many consider this temple's three-storied bell tower a remarkable construction (Abeyawardana, 2004; Ranchagoda, 2015; De Silva & Chandrasekara, 2009).
+It is a storied tower of about 23 m tall (De Silva & Chandrasekara, 2009).
+According to the temple's chief incumbent, this bell tower's construction began around 1898 (De Silva & Chandrasekara, 2009).

 A protected site